The Lives of Christopher Chant: Plot

 Chrestomanci realises Christopher is a nine-lived enchanter and brings him to his castle to train to be the next Chrestomanci.
-He absolutely hates living there and disobeys all of the rules even actively going against them.
-He returns to travelling with Tacroy for his uncle and returns the deal with The Living Asheth, giving her a series of books about a girl named Millie at boarding school.
+He absolutely hates living there and disobeys all of the rules, even actively going against them.
+He returns to travelling with Tacroy for his uncle and repays the deal with The Living Asheth, giving her a series of books about a girl named Millie at boarding school.
 The two become close friends and she insists he call her Millie instead.
 Christopher dies multiple times during these trips and always wakes up in his own world only to die in freak accidents similar to the prior ones.
 Millie discovers that when she grows too old for Asheth to use her she is going to be sacrificed to her.
 Millie uses her magic to partially possess a statue of Asheth, allowing her to safely travel worlds similar to Christopher.
 She takes refuge in Christopher's world, initially annoying him, although he grows to appreciate her presence.

 Christopher discovers that Chrestomanci is investigating a smuggler named 'The Wraith' who somehow manages to bring illegal items from other worlds.
-Chrestomanci reveals to every person in the castle that their close friend Mordecai Roberts was working for the Wraith, and Christopher is shocked to find Mordecai is actually Tacroy.
-Tacroy pretends not to know Christopher and reveals to him that his uncle is the Wraith.
+Chrestomanci reveals to every person in the castle that their close friend Mordecai Roberts was working for 'The Wraith', and Christopher is shocked to find Mordecai is actually Tacroy.
+Tacroy pretends not to know Christopher and reveals to him that his uncle is 'The Wraith'.
 Ralph manages to kill Chrestomanci by taking his lives and scattering them across worlds so nobody could find him.
 Christopher uses Throgmorten to trap Ralph before Millie is able to subdue him.
 Millie discovers that Asheth is too vain to actually give a mortal girl magic and she is in reality one of the most powerful enchantresses in existence.

-Learning that Mordecai is enchanted to work for Ralph, Christopher and Millie travel to world 11 which is a mysterious place that only has one timeline.
+Learning that Mordecai is enchanted to work for Ralph, Christopher and Millie travel to World 11, which is a mysterious place that only has one timeline.
 Christopher and Millie are both able to outwit the ruler of World 11 and free Mordecai, who willingly becomes a servant of Chrestomanci, but Christopher sacrifices another one of his lives.
 Christopher's parents reveal to him they are getting back together, but this time for love, and Christopher decides to continue living at the castle with the newly revived Chrestomanci and Millie.
 As Christopher attempts to travel he discovers he no longer can, as he only has two lives remaining.